smileidentity/smile-identity-core-js/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `npm install` to install dependencies.
+Then, run `npm test` to run the tests.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `package.json`, and then run `git tag -a <new version number>`, which will create a git tag for the version, push git commits and tags, and push the changes to github for review.

-Please note that you should tag the release when doing a push to rubygems.

 ## Contributing